 Why do I count my ski days?
 It all started when I was ski instructing at Smugglers Notch.
-As a college student, I wanted to break in to the ultimate ski society – the PSIA (I was so naïve – I did not yet know of ESWA).
-Oh to wear a ski school jacket and be the envy of all, with the gift of giving snow sports to mere pedestrians.
+As a college student, I naively longed to be in the ultimate ski society – the PSIA.
+Oh to wear a ski school jacket and be the envy of all, giving ski lessons to mere pedestrians.
 I quickly learned my fellow Smuggs’ instructors recorded their on snow days.
 It was the cool thing to do, and much bravado came with breaking 100.
 That was bigger than bagging a private lesson or a $20 tip.

 Good times, then came a real career (my high esteem for ski instructing was revised upon review of a season’s accumulated wages), then marriage and children.
 The combination of an office job and offspring made it tough to get to the slopes.
 I stopped counting during the toddler days; too depressing with such small digits in ski days.
 10 is not a perfect number, it’s downright wimpy for a winter of downhill.

 While the kids sidelined me from my favorite sport and sandbagged my ski day count for a few years, they also opened up a career in ski writing that has been a dream job for me.
 As a new mommy, I started writing about skiing with our kids, creating feature articles about our family ski trips, and the rest - as they say - is history.

 Some ski days are so good you want to count them twice – like Cat Skiing at Brundage in Idaho.
 Skiing at Stratton at the On Snow Demo, I sampled 24 different skis, and thought that should qualify as an extra day or two.
 Greg said no, each day has to be legal and legit.